 “CBN has not said volume, but they are ready to buy gold in either naira or USD.
 We are hopeful that by the end of second quarter, their terms and conditions will be clear,” Nere says.

-Kian Smith is also in talks with other central banks.
-The company has also met with the London Bullion Metal Association (LBMA), Responsible Jewelry Council (RJC) and World Gold Council (WGC) towards international certification process for Nigeria’s gold.
+Kian Smith is also in talks with other central banks, and has met with the London Bullion Metal Association (LBMA), Responsible Jewelry Council (RJC) and World Gold Council (WGC) towards international certification process for Nigeria’s gold.

 “Mining called me,” Nere declares.
 “It didn’t make sense when it was calling me because I was like ‘what is it about mining?
 This is a capital-intensive sector and am I sure this is the right sector to be calling me?’